-- Caramelizing the onion will take some long time like around 45 minutes, so we need some patience for getting the best browned and caramelized onions.
-You don’t have to stir this continuously, but stir the onions occasionally as they get caramelized and keep the heat in medium.
+- Caramelizing the onion will take some long time like around 35 to 40 minutes, so we need some patience for getting the best browned and caramelized onions.
+You don't have to stir this continuously, but stir the onions occasionally as they get caramelized and keep the heat in medium.

 - As the onion starts browning more and more, add salt and it is good to check frequently and stir so that the onions won't get burnt at the bottom of the pan.
 Towards the end, it tends to brown so quickly so keep watching in the last minutes of the process.
 You can add the remaining 2 tablespoons of oil in between which will help with the process by reducing the problem of onion sticking to the pan.

 - Meanwhile when the eggs are cooled enough, gently peel the shell of the eggs.

 - You can cut the boiled eggs in half lengthwise so you have 4 pieces of egg halves, keep the boiled egg halves aside.